By using this site, you agree to the Privacy Policy and Terms of Use.

 - Advertisement -

-• 2 tbsp brown sugar (for subtle sweetness)
+• 2 tsp cayenne (optional), 2 tbsp brown sugar (optional)

-• Wood chunks for smoking: oak, hickory, or pecan
+• Wood chunks: oak, hickory, pecan, or fruitwoods as desired

 Instructions